clarkfitzg/makeParallel/inst/pems/notes.md

 Data splitting- suppose we have a vectorized computation with `w` workers, and `w + 1` evenly sized groups.
 Then we would want to split one group among all the workers to balance the loads, or one worker will have to do 2 units of work, while all the others do 1.

+#### Describe Data

+This is straightforward and the inital version pretty much works.
+The data description provides information to generate the code to load it in.
+I used it in `transform_code.R`.

+Duncan would rather infer this data description given the code, but we can always come back and do that later.
+I would prefer not to do this, because data that is actually challenging to handle, i.e. files that won't fit in memory, require specialized code to load it in.
+I feel that this specialized code will be difficult to handle generally.
+For example, we don't want to try to analyze a bash command called from R such as `pipe("unzip -p datafiles/* | cut ...)`, but we would be happy to generate code like this.